An algorithmic approach to direct spline products: procedures and computational aspects: Motivation: a numerical study of stability and correctness

 \section{Motivation: a numerical study of stability and correctness}

-In this section we motive through numerical experiments the interest in a direct formula for spline products.
-We make evident why the standard approach for representing a spline product by solving an interpolation (collocation) problem, which is an implicit procedure, is not suitable in some relevant cases, because of the large condition number in the associated matrix and therefore because of the instability and the loss of correctness in the results.
-We show furthermore that the improved direct formula of \citet{morken}, that we shall describe in the next section, provides significantly more accurate results and it should be adopted for these instances.
-We assume the reader to be familiar with the definition of B-splines and their basic properties.
-Otherwise, for a brief introduction we refer to the chapters \citet{manni1} and \citet{manni2}.
-A broader treatment of spline theory can be found in \citet{deboor} and \citet{schumaker}.
+In this section we motivate, through numerical experiments, the use of a direct formula for spline products.
+We show that the standard collocation (interpolation) approach can be unreliable in relevant cases.
+The issue is the large condition number of the associated matrix, which leads to instability and loss of accuracy.
+We also show that the improved direct formula of \citet{morken}, described in the next section, provides significantly more accurate results.

+We assume familiarity with B-splines and their basic properties.
+For a brief introduction, see \citet{manni1,manni2}.
+More comprehensive treatments can be found in \citet{deboor,schumaker}.